MyroG/MyroP-s-Arcade-Machine/README.md

 It is possible to add multiple arcade machines in the same world, but it's unfortunately not as straighforward as just copy/pasting the arcade machine.
 The arcade machine uses a Render texture to render the game, and render textures are unique for each camera, since each arcade machine has a separate camera the render texture needs to be duplicated :
 - In the folder MyroP/Arcade/RenderTextures, duplicate a Render texture.
-- In the root prefab, drag&drop the render texture in the "Render texture" property field
+- In the root prefab, drag&drop the render texture in the "Render texture to use" property field
 - You also need to set that render texture on the camera, which can be found under the "game" GameObject.

 A short video showing how to duplicate the arcade machine can be seen here :

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/BAtLaxdguMQ/0.jpg)](http://www.youtube.com/watch?v=BAtLaxdguMQ "How to duplicate the arcade machine")

+### Settings

+There are three settings :
+- Render texture to use : If you want to duplicate the arcade machine, make sure to set a new render texture in that field
+- Duration : How long the game should last in seconds
+- Screen shader emission property name : If you decide to use a custom shader on your screen, you can change the keyword here so that the render texture still gets applied on the material.
+Leave it blank if you only want the render texture to affect the main texture

 # License